 - Based on Choose My Plate, how much of your plate is fruits?
 Vegetables?
-Protein? - Explain the five Dietary Guidelines for Healthy Living. - Describe some ways that you can achieve the Dietary Guidelines for Healthy Living. - Name three or more protein foods that you eat often. - Which foods do you eat for a source of iron in your daily diet? - Calcium is important for building strong bones.
-Name two or more foods that have a good supply of calcium. - Name the six nutrients and two functions of each. - Name some things that you should cut back on or limit in your foods. - From your MyPlate Daily Checklist printout, how many servings from each food group do you need daily?
+Protein? - Explain the four overarching guidelines of the Dietary Guidelines. - Describe some ways that you can make every bite count with the Dietary Guidelines. - Name three or more protein foods that you eat often. - Which foods do you eat for a source of iron in your daily diet? - Calcium is important for building strong bones.
+Name two or more foods that have a good supply of calcium. - Name the six nutrients and two functions of each. - Name some things that you should cut back on or limit in your foods. - From your MyPlate Plan printout, how many servings from each food group do you need daily?

 GROUP NUTRIENT FUNCTION IN THE BODY (KNOW AT LEAST TWO FUNCTION FOR THE CONTEST) FOOD SOURCES INGREDIENTS FROM MY RECIPE THAT ARE GOOD SOURCES OF THIS NUTRIENT 1.
 Water Carries other nutrients like vitamins and minerals to cells in the body Helps keep our body temperature at 98.6°F Makes up 60 - 70% of one's body weight Water Beverages Foods containing water 2.
 Protein Build and repair muscles Provide calories (energy) for the body Are the building blocks of enzymes and hormones.
-Hormones are responsible for regulating many body functions (e.g., growth, insulin) Povide calories (energy) for the body the building blocks of enzymes hormones.
-Hormones are Milk Cheese 3.
+Hormones are responsible for regulating many body functions (e.g., growth, insulin) Provide calories (energy) for the body Are the building blocks of enzymes and hormones.
+Hormones are esponsible for regulating many body functions (e.g., growth, • Fish • Poultry • Milk • Cheese • Yogurt • Dried beans/peas 3.
 Carbohydrates Comes in three forms: Starch, Sugar and Fiber.
 Foods with: • Starch and sugar provide calories (energy) for the body • Fiber helps your body eliminate waste products.
 It is indigestible.
 Fiber is found in plant foods.
 Adequate fiber in the diet may help people be at less risk for developing heart disease and some forms of cancer.
 Starch: White/whole grain bread, rice, pasta and cereals, vegetables Sugars: Table sugar, fruit, milk, pudding, yogurt, honey Fiber: Fruit, vegetables, whole grain bread/cereal, rice, pasta 4.
 Fats Provide calories (energy) for the body Carry Vitamins A, D, E and K to our cells Can be made by our bodies from protein and carbohydrates Butter, margarine (including foods containing butter/margarine) whole milk, meat, egg yolk, cheese, nuts 5.
-Vitamins: Helps our body use other nutrients (protein n, carbohydrates and fats) Vitamin A Helps: • Keep our skin healthy • Eyes adjust to dim light • Keep the lining of the mouth, nose, throat and digestive tract healthy and resistant to infection Liver, whole milk, some cheese, butter, egg yolk, dark green leafy vegetables such as spinach, kale, collard greens etc., deep yellow fruits and/or vegetables such as sweet potatoes, pumpkin and cantaloupe Vitamin D Helps our body use calcium to build strong bones and teeth Prevents rickets Milk Exposure to sunlight Foods fortified with Vitamin D Vitamin C Helps the body: Heal wounds Build strong bones, teeth and cells Hold cells together and strengthens the walls of blood vessels Citrus fruits (oranges, grapefruit, lemons, etc.), pineapple, kiwi, tomatoes, strawberries, cantaloupe, cranberries, cabbage, broccoli, cauliflower, kale, Brussels sprouts, potatoes, peppers, spinach Thiamin (B1) Riboflavin (B2) Niacin B Vitamins (thiamin, niacin riboflavin) help: Promote good appetite and digestion Keep skin, eyes, tongue and nervous system healthy Body cells obtain energy from food Whole grains, enriched breads/cereals, rice and pasta
+Vitamins: Helps our body use other nutrients (pro tein, carbohydrates and fats) Vitamin A Helps: • Keep our skin healthy • Eyes adjust to dim light • Keep the lining of the mouth, nose, throat and digestive tract healthy and resistant to infection Liver, whole milk, some cheese, butter, egg yolk, dark green leafy vegetables such as spinach, kale, collard greens etc., deep yellow fruits and/or vegetables such as sweet potatoes, pumpkin and cantaloupe Vitamin D Helps our body use calcium to build strong bones and teeth Prevents rickets Milk Exposure to sunlight Foods fortified with Vitamin D Vitamin C Helps the body: Heal wounds Build strong bones, teeth and cells Hold cells together and strengthens the walls of blood vessels Citrus fruits (oranges, grapefruit, lemons, etc.), pineapple, kiwi, tomatoes, strawberries, cantaloupe, cranberries, cabbage, broccoli, cauliflower, kale, Brussels sprouts, potatoes, peppers, spinach Thiamin (B1) Riboflavin (B2) Niacin B Vitamins (thiamin, niacin riboflavin) help: Promote good appetite and digestion Keep skin, eyes, tongue and nervous system healthy Body cells obtain energy from food Whole grains, enriched breads/ cereals, rice and pasta